 Selective serotonin reuptake inhibitors (SSRIs): A class of antidepressant drugs that help to increase serotonin, a chemical responsible for communication between nerves in the brain.
 Representative drugs include Prozac, Paxil, Zoloft, Celexa, Lexapro, Luvox and Viibryd.

 Sexual abuse: Abuse of a sexual nature such as rape, incest, and indecent exposure.
 Sexual abuse can cause various physical and emotional problems including lack of self-esteem, self-destructive behavior, anxiety and depression.

 Social phobia: A disorder that results in extreme anxiety in social situations.
 Those who suffer from social phobia experience intense and disabling self-consciousness in social situations.
 People with social phobia have an intense and persistent feeling of being watched, judged and evaluated in a negative manner.

 St. John's wort (Hypericum perforatum): An herbal remedy that may be helpful (although it has not yet been proven useful by scientists) for depression.
 It has been widely used to treat mild to moderate depression in Europe, especially in Germany.

-Tourette's syndrome: A neurological disorder characterized by involuntary body movements called tics, and uncontrollable speech.
+Tourette's syndrome: A neurological disorder beginning in childhood that is characterized by involuntary body movements called tics, and uncontrollable speech.

 Trichotillomania: Psychological disorder that produces an uncontrollable desire to pull out one's hair.

-Tricyclic antidepressants: Tricyclic antidepressants are older antidepressants still commonly used to treat depression.
+Tricyclic antidepressants: Tricyclic antidepressants are older antidepressants still commonly used to treat depression or anxiety.
 They can be very helpful in restoring sleep and appetite.
 Examples include Elavil, Pamelor, Tofranil and Norpramin.